talmolab/sleap/develop/_sources/guides/cli.md

                         Only run inference on unlabeled suggested frames when running on labels dataset.
 This is useful for generating predictions for initialization during labeling.
   -o OUTPUT, --output OUTPUT
-                        The output filename or directory path to use for the predicted data.
+                        The output filename to use for the predicted data.
 If not provided, defaults to '[data_path].predictions.slp'.
   --no-empty-frames     Clear any empty frames that did not have any detected instances before saving to output.
   --verbosity {none,rich,json}
                         Verbosity of inference progress reporting. 'none' does not output anything during inference, 'rich' displays an updating